sav-che/TL-2/Authors/Cassel, Franz Peter (Francisci Petri) {std. Cassel} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 453](https://www.biodiversitylibrary.org/item/103861#page/463/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 453](https://www.biodiversitylibrary.org/page/33266760) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Cassel, Franz Peter {std.
 Cassel}|first entry]] for this author

 ### Author

 \* Cassel, Franz Peter \[Francisci Petri\] (1784-1821), German botanist born in Köln, studied at the Universities of Göttingen and Paris, teacher at the Gymnasium in Köln, from 1817 professor at the University of Gent, ib.
-1818-1819 Rektor, also director of the botanical garden in Gent. (*Cassel*).
+1818-1819 Rektor, also director of the botanical garden in Gent.
+**Abbreviated name**: *Cassel*

 #### Herbarium and types